auth0/docs/articles/quickstart/spa/vuejs-beta/interactive.md

 Click the login button and verify that:
 * your Vue application redirects you to the Auth0 Universal Login page
 * you can log in or sign up
-* Auth0 redirects you to your application using the value of the `redirect_uri` you used to configure the plugin.
+* Auth0 redirects you to your application using the value of the `authorizationParams.redirect_uri` you used to configure the plugin.

 :::